will-mccormack/CS-M148-Proj/README.md

 ### Regression

 This projected investigated several regression models to check their ability to predict popularity.
-These include an unregularized Ordinary Least Squares and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an Ordinary Least Squares model.
+These include an unregularized Ordinary Least Squares (OLS) and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an Ordinary Least Squares model.

 #### Unregularized Models

+All the data used was scaled because of the various ranges between difference features.

 ##### Ordinary Least Squares Regression

 The Ordinary Least Squares model was generated using sklearn's LinearRegression function, creating a fit using the training data, and making predictions using the testing data.
 Afterwords, the model can be evaluated with metrics including, R<sup>2</sup>, mean squared error (MSE), mean absolute error (MAE), and root mean squared error (rMSE).
 Then, through k-fold cross validation, it can be determined what degree the model should be to best produce a fit.
+To reduce computational intensity, 3 folds were used, and two degrees were checked.

 ##### Least Absolute Deviation Regression

-The methodology for LAD regression is similar to Ordinary Least Squares Regression, but instead, sklearn's LADRegression function is used.
+The methodology for LAD regression is similar to Ordinary Least Squares Regression, but instead, sklearn's QuantileRegressor function with the quantile parameter set equal to 0.5 is used.
 Again, fit and predict, and calculate the metrics stated in the Ordinary Least Squares Regression subsection.
+For cross-validation, like OLS, 3 folds were used, and two degrees were checked.

 #### Regularized Models